Then Jesus told him, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”

-Variation II of Elgar’s Enigma Variations is dedicated to Hew David Stewart Powell (1851–1924), a gifted amateur pianist who met Alice before her marriage to Elgar.
-Although he resided in London, Powell regularly took part in the musical life of Malvern throughout the 1890s, often in a trio with Elgar and Basil Nevison (the friend pictured within Variation VII).[1]
-Elgar wrote this variation “is a tribute to a very dear friend whose scientific and artistic attainments, and the wholehearted way they were put at the disposal of his friends, particularly endeared him to the writer.”[2]
-In My Friends Pictured Within, Elgar added:
+Variation II of Elgar’s Enigma Variations is dedicated to Hew David Stewart Powell (1851–1924), a gifted amateur pianist who met Alice before she married Elgar in 1889.
+Although based in London, Powell regularly took part in the musical life of Malvern throughout the 1890s, often in a trio with Elgar and Basil Nevison (the friend pictured within Variation VII).[1]
+Elgar described the variation as “a tribute to a very dear friend whose scientific and artistic attainments, and the wholehearted way they were put at the disposal of his friends, particularly endeared him to the writer.”[2]
+In My Friends Pictured Within, Elgar elaborated with characteristic humor:

 Conclusion